Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 April 2025 16.29.34 UTC
+- WIB: Kamis, 24 April 2025 17.32.10 UTC
-- WITA: Kamis, 24 April 2025 17.29.34 UTC
+- WITA: Kamis, 24 April 2025 18.32.10 UTC
-- WIT: Kamis, 24 April 2025 18.29.34 UTC
+- WIT: Kamis, 24 April 2025 19.32.10 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: inspirational
+Kategori: success